nemec/clipr/README.md

 		path exists and is a directory.
 	* `clipr.Validation.FileExistsAttribute`: Applied to a file path, this validates that the path exists and is a file.
+* Add the ability to "suppress" attribute integrity checks, for devs that know they have defined the arguments properly.

 ### 2017-07-13 1.6.0.1